sbdchd/flake8-pie/README.md

 ### PIE790: no-unnecessary-pass

-`pass` is unnecessary when definining a `class` or function with an empty body.
+`pass` is unnecessary when defining a `class` or function with an empty body.

 ```python